dorbirendorf/node-boilerplate-code/readme.md

 This setup is only relevant if it is important for you to be standard complient with ESNext and specifically with EcmaScript Modules (ESM) running natively in the Node.js runtime.

+## new update
+contains husky for modern native Git hooks. mocha & nyc for unit test prettier ready and configerd typescript.